Introduction

 Second marriage

 William Mann’s business dealings extended beyond the inn.
-In 1868, he took a three-year lease on some land to make bricks.[3]
-However, production stopped in June, and in April 1869, he advertised the brickyard to let.[4]
-The lack of demand for his bricks probably forced him to sell at least 12,000 bricks to the site owner at a knockdown price.[5]
+In 1868, he took a three-year lease on some land to make bricks.[6]
+However, production stopped in June, and in April 1869, he advertised the brickyard to let.[7]
+The lack of demand probably forced him to sell at least 12,000 bricks to the site owner at a knockdown price.[8]

 Tragic death of second wife

-Unfortunately, their life together was cut tragically short.
 On the evening of 9 October 1891, while returning from a visit to her sister at East Chinnock, Caroline’s cart was hit by another vehicle as it descended Hendford Hill.
-Caroline was thrown into the road and suffered severe head injuries, from which she died at Yeovil Hospital early the following morning.[11]
+Caroline was thrown into the road and suffered severe head injuries, from which she died at Yeovil Hospital early the following morning.[16]
 She was fifty-eight years old.

 Caroline died intestate, leaving an estate valued at £416-13s-9d.
-The Taunton Probate Registry granted the powers of administration to Lazarus, who may have inherited the whole estate depending on the intestacy rules of the time.
+The Taunton Probate Registry granted the powers of administration to Lazarus, who may have inherited her whole estate depending on the intestacy rules of the time.

 Third marriage